Want more clarity around cloud solutions? If things are a bit foggy, you’re not alone.

 IaaS for Atlassian tools

-You may be at the provider’s mercy when it comes to changes.
-Still, all of your issues around data security and compliance become your supplier’s responsibility (which often gains accreditations that are expensive and labour intensive to obtain).
+While you’re at your provider’s mercy when it comes to changes, any issues around data security and compliance are their responsibility.
+They’ll be the ones spending the money and time to gain accreditations.
 They will also back up, restore, patch, and upgrade the operating systems and software.

 Moving to the SaaS cloud

-The biggest change here is the architectural decomposition of services from sitting within a single set of networks controlled by the business, operated either themselves or by an IaaS provider, over to a network of disparate services that is often hosted by the same people that build the software.
+The biggest change here is moving from services that sit within a single set of networks controlled by the business, operated either themselves or by an IaaS provider, over to a network of disparate services that are often hosted by the same people that build the software.

-The challenges here are often ones of integration, cohesion, and consistency.
-Retaining a common identity across all your SaaS applications can require significant thought, as the business will still want to retain control of onboarding, security controls, and auditing of access and usage.
-Companies will want to consider how information now spreads across an array of disparate services and how they will operate seamlessly together.
-Search, for example, has never been more challenging!
+For example, you’ll probably want to retain control of onboarding, security controls, and auditing of access and usage.
+And you’ll need to consider how information now spreads across an array of disparate services and how they will operate seamlessly together.

 SaaS for Atlassian tools

-Some partners also have a super-charged SaaS offering, where you can control more of your setup while removing the burden of some of the more time-consuming tasks still required with an IaaS approach.
+Some partners, like Adaptavist, also have super-charged SaaS solutions, where you can control more of your setup while removing the burden of back-end infrastructure management, support, and administration still required with an IaaS approach.

-The third type of offering is public cloud – where all cloud resources, such as applications and infrastructure, are delivered over the internet by a third-party server provider like world-leading AWS.
-AWS provides public cloud services such as Amazon Elastic Compute Cloud (Amazon EC2), which are hosted at an identified AWS region.
+To maximise the benefits of cloud computing, you’ll need to deploy on public cloud.
+This is where all cloud resources, such as applications and infrastructure, are delivered over the internet by a third-party server provider like world-leading AWS.

-However, public cloud has a lot of benefits: you’ll only pay for the computing resources you use, and you’ll enjoy high deployment speeds, automated deployments, and flexible scaling options to meet your business’s changing demands.
+With a public cloud deployment, while you’ll have no control and limited visibility over where the service is hosted, you’ll only pay for the computing resources you use.
+And you’ll enjoy high deployment speeds, automated deployments, and flexible scaling options to meet your business’s changing demands.

 Moving to public cloud

-It might be essential to take a hybrid approach to migration to move your legacy systems to the cloud slowly – it’s a complex process and should be given the time and attention it deserves.
+In some cases, it might make sense to take a hybrid approach to migration and move your legacy systems to the cloud slowly – it’s a complex process and should be given the time and attention it deserves.

-Working with an experienced AWS partner, like Adaptavist, can be crucial for a smooth migration process.
+If AWS is the provider for you, working with an experienced partner like Adaptavist is key for a smooth migration process.
 We can help to ensure quality, reliability, and performance in the cloud with minimal downtime during your migration.